GamesCreed

 The intended gameplay of Last Train Home is very much to pause the game, assess the entire situation, and then deploy accordingly.
 By default, auto-pausing happens infrequently, so you will be mindful of when exactly to freeze the action.
 This can be adjusted in the options menu to auto-pause in more critical situations, such as someone dying, an enemy spotted, or someone running out of ammo.

-Outside of the main map objective, there are typically side quests that can offer further rewards – typically experience points.
+Outside of the main map objective, there are typically side quests that can offer further rewards, typically experience points.
 Sometimes the rewards are not stated in the mission log and need to be finished blindly.
-Some of these involve using your own resources, like healing the innocent or target practice.
+Some of these involve using your resources, like healing the innocent or target practice.
 You will need to weigh the benefits of character improvement against wasting materials.

 Last Train Home, PC, Review, Screenshots, Gameplay, GamesCreed

 You should not expect characters to make it out unscathed.
-Even when the action is paused, it is possible for troops to fall either by the sheer number of foes or the limited cover of everyone.
-Many combat scenarios offer new recruits, though it will be a mix of veterans and green rookies.
+Even when the action is paused, troops can fall either by the sheer number of foes or the limited cover of everyone.
+Many combat scenarios offer recruits, though it will be a mix of veterans and green rookies.

 Last Train Home has an emphasis on planning, survival, and accepting losses.
 This is very similar to games like Banner Saga or Deadliest Dungeon.
 You could restart a mission if things go truly south.
 Or adapt the Fire Emblem method of reloading to when things are smoother and more predictable.